-11 Adaptogen-Packed Snacks You Should Be Eating Right Now
+14 Adaptogen-Packed Snacks and Drinks You Should Try Right Now

 But what exactly are adaptogens, and why would anyone want to ingest them?